Computer Vision Applications with YOLO

 So, the Ultrayitics YOLO is correctly installed on our Raspberry Pi.
 Note that on the Raspberry Pi Zero, an issue is the high latency for this inference, which takes several seconds, even with the most compact model in the family (YOLOv8n).

-The procedure is the same as we did with version v8.
-As a comparison, we can see that the YOLOv11 is faster than the v8, but seems a little less precise, as it does not detect the “stop sign” as the v8.
+The procedure is the same as it was in version v8.
+For comparison, we can see that YOLO11 is faster than v8 but appears slightly less precise, as it does not detect the “stop sign” as v8 does.

 Export Models to NCNN format